cleanlab/cleanvision/README.md

 Example collection of images you can run this library on is located here: https://drive.google.com/drive/folders/16wJPl8W643w7Tp2J05v3OMu8EpECkXpD?usp=share_link

-After downloading these files, get started by trying to run: `examples/run.py`
+After downloading these files, get started by running: `python3 examples/run.py`

 ## Join our community